KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * A droid in the Taris sewers had a vocabulator fault (Reported by ebmar) [ISSUE #15](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/15)
 * A few Sith technicians on the Leviathan attacked with their fists instead of equipping weapons [ISSUE #147](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/147)
 * A placeable bench can occasionally be unintentionally spawned when fighting the Tuk'ata Mother in the Korriban Valley of the Dark Lords [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
-* A random swoop fan on Manaan was getting in the way of a Sith extorting people for money (reported by DarthParametric) [ISSUE #140](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/140)
+* A random swoop fan on Manaan was getting in the way of a Sith extorting people for money (Reported by DarthParametric) [ISSUE #140](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/140)
 * A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar)
-* A slave girl in Davik’s estate stood still and disappeared instead of running away (reported by DarthParametric)
+* A slave girl in Davik’s estate stood still and disappeared instead of running away (Reported by DarthParametric)
-* A stray blaster appears in the middle of a hallway in the Sith Base on Taris (reported by Salk)
+* A stray blaster appears in the middle of a hallway in the Sith Base on Taris (Reported by Salk)
 * After completing the swoop race on Taris it was possible to re-enter the Vulkar base, which was unintended behaviour [ISSUE #203](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/203)
 * After the cutscene in the Korriban Academy where a student duels with a captive, combat music would continue to play [ISSUE #190](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/190)
 * Ahlan Matale was able to channel his rage in order to use Force levitation in the Council chambers [ISSUE #55](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/55)